Ayn Carrillo Gailey

 Ayn Carrillo Gailey is an American writer, editor and publisher.
 She is the author of Pornology (2007), published by Running Press Book Publishers in the U.S., and known in the UK under the title Good Vibrations, published by Random House.
 Her television credits include Dead Man's Gun for Showtime, The Visitor.
 CaliWood Pictures and Affirmative Entertainment purchased the rights to the book Pornology and began shooting the adaptation in 2018, under the title A Nice Girl Like You, starring Lucy Hale and Jackie Cruz.
+The movie was released in May 2020.

 Early life

-Ann Marie Carrillo was born in Taipei, Taiwan to a Chinese mother and Mexican-American father (whose ancestors descended from the extinct Karankawa tribe) who was in the U.S. military.
+Ayn Carrillo Gailey was born Ann Marie Carrillo in Taipei, Taiwan to a Chinese mother and Mexican-American father (whose ancestors descended from the extinct Karankawa tribe) who was in the U.S. military.
 Her family moved to the United States shortly after her birth.

 Due to her father's position in the Navy, the family moved frequently, including stints in Corpus Christi, Texas and San Diego, California, as well as two years in Izmir, Turkey, where she spent part of middle school and high school.
 She earned a BA in psychology from UCLA, a master's in education and social policy from Harvard University, and a MFA in screenwriting from UCLA Graduate School of Theatre & Television.